Professor Sarah Bekessy

 Dr Ben Cooke

-Ben completed his PhD in the ICSRG in 2013.
+Ben completed his PhD in the ICON Science in 2013.
 He is currently a Lecturer in Sustainability and Urban Planning in RMIT’s School of Global, Urban and Social Studies.
-Ben’s RMIT Staff Profile.

-Kate was research assistant that worked alongside Luis Mata and other colleagues curating the insect specimens from ‘The Little Things that Run the City‘ project.
-Kate studied a Bachelor of Law (Hons)/ Science (Environment) at Griffith University, Queensland.
+As a research assistant, Kate worked alongside Luis Mata and other colleagues curating the insect specimens from ‘The Little Things that Run the City‘ project.
+She studied a Bachelor of Law (Hons)/ Science (Environment) at Griffith University, Queensland.
 Following graduation she worked with the Queensland Government in water planning.
 She later moved to Waiben (Thursday Island) to work with the Torres Strait Ranger Program.
-Kate is currently studying a Master of Science (Botany) at the University of Melbourne.
+Kate recently finished a Master of Science (Botany) at the University of Melbourne.
 She is passionate about insect ecology, private conservation, Indigenous Caring for Country programs, art and science communication.

 Rich has a Bachelor of Science (Zoology) degree and a Master of Environment (Conservation, Restoration and Landscape Management) degree, both from the University of Melbourne.
 He has spent many years working as a Ranger, ecologist and land manager promoting wildlife conservation across Australia.
 He has worked in the remote Kimberley region of Western Australia, on Phillip Island, the Mornington Peninsula and South East Queensland.
 Internationally he has worked on and visited projects in Spain and East Timor and spent 6 months living in Central Kalimantan (Borneo) on a fellowship for release work on Orangutans and Sun Bears.
 Since returning to Melbourne Rich has started a small not-for-profit organisation called ‘Reach Out For Wildlife’ and focuses on environmental education for young children.
-Rich worked with the ICSRG, to investigate the national effort going into feral cat control.
-Rich is now the Vertebrate Pest Program Ranger at Phillip Island Nature Parks.
+While working for ICON Science, Rich investigated the national effort going into feral cat control.
+He is now the Vertebrate Pest Program Ranger at Phillip Island Nature Parks.

 Contact Lea: email@example.com